lmorg/plasmasword/README.md

 # plasmasword
-Command line tool for importing Apache logs into an sqlite3 database (currently error logs are unsupported)
+Command line tool for importing Apache logs into a database (multiple databases are supported)

 ## Flags: